jico/ATCLP/README.md

 ## Javadoc

-The latest Javadoc of the edu.stockton package containing the ATCLP can be found [here](http://www.jicobaligod.com/projects/ATCLP).
+The latest Javadoc of the edu.stockton package containing the ATCLP is contained in the `doc/` directory.

 ## Console